astuff/pacmod3/README.md

 ### Launch Arguments

+- **dbc_major_version**: This should be set to match the DBC version of your PACMod system.
+See the "Supported Vehicles" section at the bottom of this README for more details.
 - **use_kvaser**: Set this to true if a Kvaser CAN device is being used with Kvaser canlib drivers to connect to the PACMod.
 Defaults to `false`.
 - **kvaser_hardware_id**: The hardware id of the kvaser device, only applies if `use_kvaser` is true.
 - **kvaser_circuit_id**: The circuit/channel id that the PACMod is plugged into on the kvaser device, only applies if `use_kvaser` is true.